gravitational/teleport/rfd/0109-opsgenie-plugin.md

         addr: "example.app.opsgenie.com" # Address of Opsgenie
         priority: "2" # Priority to create Opsgenie alerts with
         alert_tags: ["example-tag"] # List of tags to be added to alerts created in Opsgenie
-        auto_approval: true # Whether or not to enable auto approval
 ```

 The logging configuration will be shared with the main Teleport process.